André Velter

 André Velter (born 1945), French poet, was born in Signy-l'Abbaye in the Ardennes région and was educated in Charleville and Paris.
 Having begun his first journeys in 1955 through Europe and the Middle East, he has traveled through Afghanistan, Tibet, China and India.
 As a result, his poetry displays a varied and colorful relation to the places, sounds and rhythms of the cultures he has visited.

 Velter has experimented with improvised songs, polyphonic poetry, and has composed a rock oratorio.
-His work with France Culture combined with frequent poetry recitals, alone or with dance and instrumentation, show commitment to poetry as an actively performed medium.
+His work with France Culture combined with frequent poetry recitals, alone or with dance and instrumentation, shows commitment to poetry as an actively performed medium.

 His work has been translated into many languages and is also available on compact disc.